SB-1455

 Plain Language

-AI chatbots are prohibited from representing — directly or indirectly — that they are licensed professionals such as therapists, physicians, lawyers, or financial advisors.
-In addition, at the start of each conversation and at reasonably regular intervals, chatbots must clearly disclose that they do not provide medical, legal, financial, or psychological services and that users should consult a licensed professional for such advice.
-The 'reasonably regular intervals' language is less prescriptive than the 30-minute interval for AI identity disclosure in subsection 5(3)(a), leaving the frequency to the covered entity's reasonable judgment.
+AI chatbots are categorically prohibited from representing — directly or indirectly — that they are licensed professionals, including therapists, physicians, lawyers, financial advisors, or any other professional.
+Additionally, at the start of each conversation and at reasonably regular intervals, chatbots must clearly and conspicuously disclose that they do not provide medical, legal, financial, or psychological services and that users should consult a licensed professional for such advice.
+This is both a prohibition on professional misrepresentation and an affirmative recurring disclosure obligation.

 Statutory Text